titola/neuropa/README.md

 1950 = 650/3 * 9 = 216.67 * 9 = 13 * 3^3 * 50/9 = 351 * 50/9
 ```

-In the filtered pulses obtained from the published sound file, the
+In the filtered pulses obtained from the published sound file [4], the
 temporal interval between two peaks is about 1.874 seconds, and the
 cutoff frequency is about 5.69 Hz instead of 50/9 Hz: